dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-um from
+from
-the point of view of the functional programmers I'm afraid it is yes and there's actually some good reasons that it's not just fanboy is a loan you get you get that in the programming language world as well and then when there are action a lot
+the point of view of the functional programmers I'm afraid it is yes and there's actually some good reasons that it's not just fanboy is a loan you get that in the programming language world as well and then when there are action a lot